mossblaser/recipe_grid/docs/source/tutorial.rst

 --------------------------------------

-As well as compiling individual recipes into standalone HTML pages, Recipe Grid can also compile collections of recipes into a complete static website, suitable for use on- or offline.
+As well as compiling individual recipes into standalone HTML pages, Recipe Grid can also compile collections of recipes into a complete recipe book website using the :ref:`recipe-grid-site <recipe_grid_site_command>` command.
+The generated websites are completely static and may be used both on- and offline.

 To generate a recipe website, recipes should be collected together with filenames ending in ``.md``.
 If desired, recipes can be grouped into a directories which and displayed as browsable categories in the generated website.

-A ``index.md`` or ``README.md`` file may optionally be placed alongside the recipes whose contents is shown on the homepage or category pages.
+A ``README.md`` file may optionally be added to each directory and will be shown on the relevant recipe browsing pages.

 For example a site might have a directory tree as follows: